alexdobin/STAR/docs/STARsolo.md

    ```
     soloCellFilter              CellRanger2.2 3000 0.99 10
         string(s):              cell filtering type and parameters
-                            CellRanger2.2   ... simple filtering of CellRanger 2.2, followed by thre numbers: number of expected cells, robust  maximum percentile for UMI count, maximum to minimum ratio for UMI count
+                            CellRanger2.2   ... simple filtering of CellRanger 2.2, followed by three numbers: number of expected cells, robust  maximum percentile for UMI count, maximum to minimum ratio for UMI count
-                            TopCells        ... only report top cells by UMI count, followed by the excat number of cells
+                            TopCells        ... only report top cells by UMI count, followed by the exact number of cells
                             None            ... do not output filtered cells
     ```
 * This filtering is used to produce summary statistics for filtered cells in the Summary.csv file, which is similar to CellRanger's summary and is useful for Quality Control.